batsonjay/uploadDistributor/docs/daemon-apis.md

 - Uses `Busboy` to stream large files directly to disk.
 - Avoids buffering entire files in memory to support files up to 200MB+.
 - Express is configured to bypass default body parsers for multipart data.
+- Files are stored in the `received-files` directory.
 - Temporary files are cleaned up after processing.

 ## Versioning